miriamgoldman/quicksilver-wpms-sr/README.md

 Note that Pantheon's recent changes to [search-replace functionality](https://docs.pantheon.io/guides/multisite/search-replace/) for multisites should make this script unnecessary.
 If possible, use the platform functionality instead.
 You'll have a better time.
+This is intended as a backup if that method fails.

 # Quicksilver Script - WPMU Database Clone